corley/ng-startup-documentation/tutorial/02-first-module.md

     └── page.tpl.html
 ```

-Now we can create the module and ist controller:
+Now we can create the module and its controller:

 ```javascript
 angular.module( 'ng-startup.dashboard', ['ui.router.state', 'cr.remote'])